BabeKung02/TheMovie/README.md

 1.This website that can search for the title of the movie you want with search box .

+This project I am trying to make a shopping cart to be able to order products soon.

 This is my UserInterface Website

 ![image](https://user-images.githubusercontent.com/115159423/212528879-cc429e1f-60ce-48f1-a091-33a8b8594964.png)